gazebo-forks/dart/RELEASING.md

 system and upload it to Open Robotics PPA.

 **One Ubuntu distribution needs to be released at a time**.
-The information about target distribution (i.e Focal) goes only in the Changelog entry.
-To release multiple distribution, repeat this step 1 changing the changelog entry and uploading the new source package to the PPA.
+The information about target distribution (start with bionic) goes only in the Changelog entry.
+To release multiple distribution, repeat this step 1 changing the changelog entry (focal is also supported) and uploading the new source package to the PPA.

 A copy of [this fork](https://github.com/ignition-forks/dart) is required to be in the system.